fehmi/simply.js/docs/pwa.md

     const fetchedCopy = fetched.then(resp => resp.clone())

     // Call respondWith() with whatever we get first.
-    // If the fetch fails (e.g disconnected), wait for the cache.
+    // If the fetch fails (e.g., disconnected), wait for the cache.
-    // If there’s nothing in cache, wait for the fetch.
+    // If there is nothing in the cache, wait for the fetch.
     // If neither yields a response, return offline pages. event.respondWith(
       Promise.race([fetched.catch(_ => cached), cached])